|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 8: Northern Heritage Route to Nong Khiew

 We have an early start to drive the "Northern Heritage" route to Nong Khiew.
 Our journey takes us through stunning mountains in an area less visited by tourists.
 Our journey takes us through local villages including Ban Saleuy which is renown for it's weaving.

 Day 9: Nong Khiew Village Life

 Today we can enjoy Nong Khiew village life as we can do an easier hike visiting villages, a local school and finish with a long tail boat ride back to town.
-Alternatively, enjoy an optional "100 Waterfalls" hike for those who crave a little more activity.
+Alternatively, enjoy an optional "100 Waterfalls" hike for those who crave a very challenging (optional) hike.

 Day 10: To Luang Prabang (UNESCO)